meadDashSolomon/css-portfolio/README.md

-# css-portfolio
+# CSS Portfolio

-This is a CSS based portfolio
+This is a CSS and HTML based portfolio.

 ## Further Improvements